 Smoke from chimneys, factories, vehicles or burning of wood basically occurs due to coal burning; this releases sulphur dioxide into the air making it toxic.
 The effects of air pollution are evident too.
 Release of sulphur dioxide and hazardous gases into the air causes global warming and acid rain; which in turn have increased temperatures, erratic rains and droughts worldwide; making it tough for the animals to survive.
 We breathe in every polluted particle from the air; result is increase in asthma and cancer in the lungs.

 Water Pollution has taken toll of all the surviving species of the earth.
 Almost 60% of the species live in water bodies.
 It occurs due to several factors; the industrial wastes dumped into the rivers and other water bodies cause an imbalance in the water leading to its severe contamination and death of aquatic species.
+If you suspect that nearby water sources have been contaminated by a corporation then it might be a good idea to hire an expert to see your options.

 Also spraying insecticides, pesticides like DDT on plants pollutes the ground water system and oil spills in the oceans have caused irreparable damage to the water bodies.
 Eutrophication is another big source; it occurs due to daily activities like washing clothes, utensils near lakes, ponds or rivers; this forces detergents to go into water which blocks sunlight from penetrating, thus reducing oxygen and making it inhabitable.